 During my career as a cricketer and then commentator, I was lucky enough to travel to some of the best wine making countries in the world, visit their winery’s and listen to some of the best wine producers talk about their wine.
 I’ve tasted more wines than I could possibly remember and I’ve seen some fabulous cellars.
-This, alongside my friendships with John Arlott, Bob Willis, Geoff Merrill and many others, has been the founding & teaching of my wine knowledge.
+This, alongside my friendships with John Arlott, the late Bob Willis, Geoff Merrill and many others, has been the founding & teaching of my wine knowledge.

 My first wine was produced alongside my great friends Bob Willis and Geoff Merrill.
 It took 17 years of us talking about producing our own wine before our first vintage came out in 2001.
 Geoff is a phenomenal winemaker and all the credit to the “BMW” range has to go to him.
 I did not have the knowledge to know where to start with blending wine at that stage, Bob and I played the important part of sampling the wines as they went along the blending process – not a bad job to have!